adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 In the end we launched in 5 weeks, and even that was down to a third party courier not being able to test returns labels in time for us to start shipping.

 It must be said that James and the team achieved what felt impossible to achieve.
-It has been enjoyable working with the team, particularly in the last 4 weeks as I have witnessed the progression of this success.
+It has been very enjoyable working with the team, especially in the last 4 weeks as I have witnessed the progression of this success.

 ## What our customers say?